 D. Geoffrey Bell made his national debut as a composer in 1981 at the age of 25.
 His “Missa Brevis” was the centerpiece of a nationwide broadcast on CBC-FM’s “Celebration” program.

-Over his 38-year teaching career he wrote a number of works for children’s choirs, many of which were published by reputable choral music publishers in Canada and the United States.
-Gradually, he began to explore a greater variety of choral ensembles; larger, more serious concert works; and music for instrumental ensembles, including intimate orchestral works.
-His music has been performed in concert in Canada, the United States and Australia, and of course, on YouTube.
+Over his 38-year teaching career he wrote a number of works for children’s choirs, many of which have been published by reputable choral music publishers in Canada and the United States.
+Over time, he began to explore a greater variety of choral ensembles; larger, more serious concert works; and music for instrumental ensembles, including intimate orchestral works.
+His music has been performed on the radio and in concert in Canada, the United States and Australia, and of course, on YouTube.

-In recent years, Geoffrey’s compositions have been premiered by the Vancouver Chamber Choir and London Pro Musica.
-Three world premier performances of new works are scheduled for the 2022-23 concert season: “The Cloths of Heaven” by Ensemble Resonance in Calgary; “The Commanded Heart” for the Unison Choruses Canada Festival in Halifax; and “Come With Me to the Sea” by Amabile Choirs in London, Ontario.
-“Harp Improvisation #1: Introspection” had its YouTube debut by American harpist Danielle Kuntz in December.
+In recent years, Geoffrey’s compositions have been premiered by the Unison Festival Chorus, Amabile Choirs, the Vancouver Chamber Choir and London Pro Musica.
+Four world premieres of new works were performed in the 2022-23 concert season: “Harp Improvisation #1: Introspection” had its YouTube debut by New Music harpist Danielle Kuntz; “The Cloths of Heaven” by Michelle Todd and Ensemble Resonance in Calgary; “The Commanded Heart” by the Festival Chorus for the Unison Choruses Canada “Open Harbour” Festival in Halifax; and “Come With Me to the Sea” by Amabile Choirs in London, Ontario.

 Throughout his career, Geoffrey has been an advocate for Canadian composers and their music.
 Choral Canada’s Anacrusis magazine and the American Choral Directors Association Choral Journal have published two articles: “Dialogue With Three Distinguished Canadian Choral Composers”, and “Dialogue With Five Contemporary Canadian Composers”.
 Other published and online articles include “How to Commission a New Piece of Choral Music” and “What Happens to My Royalties When I Die?”
 The ACDA blog published his article, “From India Ink to Digital Bits”, which explores the effect of the electronic revolution on music today, and challenges contemporary choral conductors to experiment with the fusion of electronic and choral music!

-Geoffrey is now an Emeritus Member of the Canadian League of Composers.
+Geoffrey is an Associate Composer of the Canadian Music Centre and an Emeritus Member of the Canadian League of Composers.

 “… A senior figure in the Canadian choral landscape.”